 Operating mode indication

-General
+(#6576)

+An EHT AP that supports 320 MHz shall set dot11EHTOMIOptionImplemented to true.(#7936, #4162)

-An EHT STA with dot11EHTOMIOptionImplemented equals to true shall set the EHT OM Control Support subfield in the EHT MAC Capabilities Information field in the EHT Capabilities element it transmits to 1; otherwise the EHT STA shall set the EHT OM Control Support subfield to 0.
+An EHT STA with dot11EHTOMIOptionImplemented equal(#7085) to true shall set the EHT OM Control Support subfield in the EHT MAC Capabilities Information field in the EHT Capabilities element it transmits to 1; otherwise the EHT STA shall set the EHT OM Control Support subfield to 0.

-An EHT STA with dot11EHTOMIOptionImplemented equals to true shall set the OM Control Support subfield in the HE MAC Capabilities Information field in the HE Capabilities element it transmits to 1.
+An EHT STA with dot11EHTOMIOptionImplemented equal(#7086) to true shall set dot11OMIOptionImplemented to true.(#4090)

-An EHT AP that supports 320 MHz or a number of spatial streams that is greater than eight shall set dot11EHTOMIOptionImplemented to true and the EHT AP shall implement the reception of the EHT OM Control subfield.
+(#4162)

 An EHT STA that transmits a frame with an A-Control subfield of HE variant HT Control field, which includes an EHT OM Control subfield shall concatenate the OM Control subfield within the same A-Control subfield after the EHT OM Control field.
 An EHT STA shall not include an EHT OM Control field in an A- Control field unless the OM Control field is present in the same A-Control field.